-Keep in mind that these are the basics on.
+Keep in mind that these are the basics of a face cleansing routine.
 Not all cleansers are created equal for all skin types.
-Oily skin will need a cleanser that helps regulate oil production, like our Rosewater and Bamboo Cleansing Sticks.
-And dry skin demands more hydration, which you’ll find in Hydrating Watermelon Daily Cleanser.
+Oily skin may benefit from a cleanser with acne-fighting salicylic acid like our Acne Control Tea Tree cleanser.
+And dry skin demands more hydration, which you’ll find in our Hydrating Watermelon Cleanser.

 The Great Debate of Day vs. Night Face Cleansing Routine

 The optimum time is both morning and night, to be honest.
 In the morning, you’ll want to wash away excess oil that gathers while you’re sleeping (yes, this actually happens).
 But at night you need to wash off all of the grime of the day.
 And, we get it, nighttime washing can be a chore, after all who wants to interrupt binge-watching their favorite show; however, cleansing before bed is uber important because as you sleep the body repairs any skin cell damage that has occurred during the day.

 Can Water Alone Clean Your Face?

 Washing face with water only doesn’t really get the job done as well as it could.
 Like we said earlier, your skin goes through a lot during the day—sweat, makeup build-up, kisses from your mom (aww)—so you really need to get those impurities off your face.

 The Cold Truth about Cold Water